moneroguides/1x03-using-moneo-as-money/script.md

 We are going to access LocalMonero using Tor.
 We encourage you to do the same.
 If you don't already have the Tor browser on your machine please download it now.
 Remember, make sure you [verify your downloads](https://support.torproject.org/tbb/how-to-verify-signature/).

 We're going to search for local buyers who accept cash via mail or in person.
 This may not suit everyone, however we want to maintain our anonymity by trading with someone who is not interested in our identity.
-You will of course need an account before trading, so click on the **Rocket ship icon** to learn how the whole process works.
+You will of course need an account before trading, so click on the *Rocket ship icon* to learn how the whole process works.

 Before we go any further, we will need a destination address for the other party to transfer funds.
 To generate an address we need to go back to Feather and click on the **Receive** tab.

 At present there are two different types of address used in the Monero ecosystem.
-Primary addresses, which begin with the number 4 and sub-addresses which begin with the number 8.
+Primary addresses, which begin with the number `4` and sub-addresses which begin with the number `8`.
 These addresses are derived from your keys and cannot be used by anyone else.

 It's possible to generate many sub addresses.
 This is great for increasing anonymity and generally speaking it's good practice to use a different sub-address for each sender.
 Let's generate a sub-address now using the *Create new address* button.